 New research is showing that coconut oil can supply the brain with a very clean source of energy that prevents unwanted short-term symptoms and is effective at preventing and treating neurodegenerative disease states (1).
 This article will discuss the coconut oil brain health connection and how to use coconut fats to support your brain function.

 Coconut Oil and Neurodegeneration:

-In many neurodegenerative conditions such as Alzheimer’s neurons in certain regions of the brain have become insulin resistant.
+In many neurodegenerative conditions such as Alzheimer’s disease, neurons in certain regions of the brain have become insulin resistant.
 Insulin is the necessary hormone that brings glucose into cells where it can be used for energy.
-This is Diabetes in the brain.
+This is diabetes in the brain.

 When brain cells become resistant to insulin they are unable to get glucose and they become malnourished and begin to die.
 Because the brain is unable to lower circulating blood sugar levels these levels remain high.

 High blood sugar is neurotoxic in that it binds with protein molecules to create advanced glycation end products (AGE’s) (2, 3, 4).
 These AGE’s dramatically increase oxidative stress levels in the body and have a particular affinity for damaging neuronal tissue (2).
 This combination of high blood sugar and low energy states within the brain cells is the perfect storm for massive brain cell death.

 Coconut Oil is considered one of the best fuels for healthy brain function (5, 6).
 Outside of mother’s milk, coconut oil is nature’s richest source of medium chain trigylcerides (MCT’s).
 Medium chain triglycerides (MCT) are not processed by your body in the same manner as long chain triglycerides.
 Normal fat metabolism depends on bile salts that have been released from your gallbladder before it can be broken down in your digestive system.